 Rules For Recycling Filament

 There are a few golden rules you must follow in order to produce usable filament.
 First and foremost, make sure you only shred one type of material at a time.
-Each filament type has different characteristics like melting temperature and viscosity.
+Each filament type has diverse characteristics like melting temperature and viscosity.
 In fact, even combining different brands of the same material can have unexpected results.

 If you find your new materials to be slightly larger or smaller, you’ll likely need to swap out your printer’s extruder for one that will accept the new filament.
 It’s crucial that you test each batch for quality though, as outlined in the graphic below.